docker/docs/docker-for-ibm-cloud/quickstart.md

 ## Step 3: Create clusters

 Create a Docker EE swarm cluster in IBM Cloud.
-For beta, your cluster can have a maximum of 20 nodes, up to 14 of which can be worker nodes.
+During the beta, your cluster can have a maximum of 20 nodes, up to 14 of which can be worker nodes.
+If you need more nodes than this, work with your Docker representative to acquire an additional Docker EE license.

 1. Log in to the IBM Cloud CLI.
 If you have a federated ID, use the `--sso` option.